On the importance of smoothness, interface resolution and numerical sensitivities in shape and topological sensitivity analysis: Numerical results

 \subsection{Comparison of continuous and numerical sensitivity formulas}

-In this section, we analyze the differences of the discretize-then-optimize and optimize-then-discretize approaches for the shape derivative.
-In \Cref{fig:shapeFormulaA} the shape derivative obtained by FEM is plotted against the interface location.
+In this section, we analyze the differences of the discretize-then-optimize and optimize-then-discretize approaches for the shape derivative, \corrections{i.e., we compare the formulas for the numerical shape derivative obtained either with the \standardMethod \eqref{eq::derivativeTrackingShapeStandard} or the \enrichedMethod \eqref{eq::derivativeTrackingShapeEnriched} with the discretizations of the continuous shape derivative formula \eqref{eq::continousShapeDerivativeVolume}}.

+In \Cref{fig:shapeFormulaA} the shape derivative obtained by \corrections{the \standardMethod} is plotted against the interface location.
 For the formula obtained by the discretize-then-optimize approach based on the discretized problem (DP) in \Cref{sec::discreteShapeStandard} we have already observed jumps in \Cref{fig:shapeFEMA}.
 In contrast to this the formula \eqref{eq::continousShapeDerivativeVolume} based on the continuous problem (CP) gives a continuous shape derivative.
 Furthermore, we observe that the CP approach matches the analytic solution within the interval $[0.2,0.8]$ well, however in the boundary regions large discrepancies can be observed.
 This behavior is also present if the mesh is refined, see \Cref{fig:shapeFormulaA2}.
-In contrast to this the results of XFEM-CP are smooth and also converge in the boundary regions, see \Cref{fig:shapeFormulaB,fig:shapeFormulaB2}.
-Moreover, while XFEM-DP yields a discontinuous result, the jumps disappear with finer mesh size.
+In contrast to this the results of the \corrections{\enrichedMethod (CP)} are smooth and also converge in the boundary regions, see \Cref{fig:shapeFormulaB,fig:shapeFormulaB2}.
+Moreover, while \corrections{the \enrichedMethod (DP)} yields a discontinuous result, the jumps disappear with finer mesh size.
 Finally, we look at the convergence rates of the shape derivative $L_2$ error defined by